satkand/uiauto/Documents/starting-a-new-project.md

 Create a new Jenkins job for each of the above by copying the following, respectively:

-* OMProject-iOS-Dev
+* Robocop-iOS-Dev
-* OMProject-iOS-OMQA
+* Robocop-iOS-OMQA
-* OMProject-iOS-DropClient
+* Robocop-iOS-DropClient

 Update the git repository, git branch being built, Xcode version label and the `project_name` configurations for each of them.